CrowdStrike/langchain-aidr/README.md

-# langchain-pangea
+# langchain-aidr

-Pangea's tools for LangChain provide AI security features to protect your applications and data.
+CrowdStrike AIDR's tools for LangChain provide AI security features to protect your applications and data.
 Using these tools you can:

 - Defend against prompt injection attacks.
 - Prevent the exposure of sensitive information, including: